 In today’s world, the face of agriculture is women.

 Women are often responsible for providing and preparing food for the household.
 In the family, in the community, and in multiple areas of human development, women are the engines of development.
 Regardless of whether these women are exposed to information or not, women have a big role to play in agriculture.

 In Nigeria, women are the decision makers in planning family meals and diets.
 Yet, even with women farmers working more than men in my community, they substantially lag behind their male counterparts when it comes to crop yields and earnings.
 The challenges that we as women face are enormous.

-In my state (Akwa Ibom), the barriers to increasing women’s participation in organic agriculture are the patriarchal structures.
-These make it very difficult for women to have easy access to land, capital and training opportunities to progress in developing a career in organic farming.
+In my state (Akwa Ibom), the barriers to increasing women’s participation in organic farming are patriarchal structures.
+These make it very difficult for women to have easy access to land, capital and training to develop a career in organic farming.

-Since the government is doing little to help, we have gone ahead to support smallholder farmers in our communities.
-Together with the women farmers in my community, I started by designing a mobile network service called Women Agricultural Extension services (WAGES).
-It connects farmers to their various needs – seeds, equipment, crop advisory & market linkage.
+With the government doing little to help, we have taken the lead in supporting smallholder farmers in our communities.
+Together with the women farmers in my community, I started to develop a mobile phone service called Women Agricultural Extension Services (WAGES).
+It connects farmers to their various needs – seeds, equipment, crop advice and market linkages.

-Educating organic women farmers should not only be a community effort, but also government driven.
+Providing education opportunities to organic women farmers should not only be a community effort, but also a government one.
 The government should:

-- redesign initiatives that grant women farmers access to the same resources as their male counterparts
+- redesign initiatives that give women farmers access to the same resources as their male counterparts

-- roll out specific-training programs that build women’s capacity to participate in organic and sustainable farming
+- roll out specific-training programs that build women’s capacities to participate in organic and sustainable agriculture

-- increase funding for organic research, universities and secondary schools where students will have access to engage organic agriculture as a career
+- increase funding for organic research, in universities and secondary schools where students have access to careers in organic farming

-- improve road infrastructure to boost connectivity to farmer markets.
+- improve road infrastructure to facilitate access to farmers’ markets.

-There’s a quote that really reaches out to me that goes something like,
+There’s a quote that really resonates with me that says,